War crimes in the Sudanese civil war (2023–present): Kutum massacre

 Clashes broke out in central Kutum on May 30, 2023, and spread to Kassab refugee camp on June 4, 2023.
 At least fifty civilians were killed in the attacks on Kassab, with many more injured.
 In the fighting, the market in Kutum was destroyed, along with much of Kassab.
 Minni Minnawi, the governor of Darfur region, called Kutum a "disaster zone" on June 5, and deplored the massacres.
 Residents speaking to Middle East Eye stated that the perpetrators of the attacks on Kassab were the RSF, and that official buildings in the town were torched.
-Many residents fled to El Fasher or Hashabah, both dozens of kilometers away.
+Many residents fled to El Fasher or Hashabah, both dozens of kilometres away.

 North Darfur governor Nimir Abdelrahman released a statement deploring the killings.
 On June 7, 2023, the Sudanese Combating Violence Against Women Unit stated that at least 18 women, including teenagers, were raped by the RSF and aligned Darfur Border Guards after they captured the city.
 Attacks on villages surrounding Kutum began on June 9, with the mayor of Farouk town Mohamedein Bektum being executed by RSF fighters after refusing to give up his car key.
 In the June 8 and 9 attacks, at least thirty-five more people were killed in RSF attacks.
 Later, Governor Abdelrahman stated that 5,000 families in Kutum alone were in need of humanitarian assistance.
 By July, more than 90% of the population of Kutum had fled.